pelemiq/mywebsite/src/content/projects/extendrahub/index.md

 - Multiplayer

 ### Links
-Unfortunetly, the company shut down on the beggining of 2025, so the app was disabled from the Meta app store
+Unfortunately, the company shut down on the beggining of 2025, so the app was disabled from the Meta app store